Aiyima S600

 ![]() |

 On a desk, the S600 has good bass.
-The desk helps re-enforce the bass, and I used the tone controls to also reduce the treble which I felt was a little too much.
+A desk typically helps re-enforce the bass, and I used the tone controls to also reduce the treble which I felt was a little too much.

 Features and Connectivity